sadiechi/research/README.md

 #### What is a fixed mindset?

 #### What is something kind you have done for someone else?

+I had my first orchestra rehearshal this week, I arrived a bit early so I helped set up all the chairs.

 #### Have you done mindfulness or attention training before?